Find out why the move to LNG in the shipping industry is such an important step...

 Hybrid engines, such as the one on ‘MV Narrative’, utilize marine diesel when necessary in the dual-fuel engine.
 The International Maritime Organization is phasing out sulfur emissions from shipping and reducing greenhouse gas emissions by 40% by 2030 and 50% by 2050 which will affect MV Narrative’s 60 year life span.
 To reach those goals, biofuel including Renewable Liquid Natural Gas (RLNG) will become essential.

 - LNG is the most environmentally friendly fuel for shipping

 - LNG is readily available at ports all around the globe

-- LNG far exceeds all todays environmental requirements
+- LNG exceeds current environmental requirements

 Storylines is proud to be among the first passenger vessels utilizing LNG fuel.